 Demand for study space in college is heavy during Easter term.
 To make the most of college spaces, and in the spirit of Wolfson collegiality and respect, the following policy takes effect at the beginning of each Easter term:

 - If you leave the Library for longer than two hours, you must clear your belongings to the table at the front of the library or to one of the lost-property shelves.

-- We will have pink slips to indicate that you are gone for just an hour or two.
+- We will have pink slips to indicate that you are gone for more than two hours.
 Please do not put false leaving times on the slips, as this creates stress and frustration for other students.

-- Library staff who notice belongings on a desk for longer than an hour may clear them to the table at the front (as can other waiting students).
+- Library staff who notice belongings on a desk for longer than two hours may clear them to the lost-property shelves (as can other waiting students).

 - If you use the Library regularly, please choose a different desk each day, so as to increase options for everyone.